joser27/lwjgl-stuff/Readme.md

 - Press **L** to cycle through lighting modes
 - Ensure fog is properly configured for the lighting mode
 - Check that all models have proper material assignments

+### Bundling Issues

+#### jlink Not Found
+If you get "jlink not found" errors:
+- Ensure you have JDK 11+ installed
+- Check that `JAVA_HOME` is set correctly
+- Use `.\gradlew.bat bundleGame` for full JRE bundle instead

+#### Configuration Cache Errors
+If you encounter Gradle configuration cache issues:
+- The project has `org.gradle.configuration-cache=false` in `gradle.properties`
+- This ensures bundling tasks work correctly

+#### Bundle Size Issues
+- Use `bundleGameOptimized` for smaller distribution files
+- Custom JRE saves ~40-50 MB compared to full JRE
+- Check bundle size output in console for verification

+#### Distribution Issues
+- Ensure `LWJGLGame-Optimized.zip` is uploaded as Windows executable
+- Players don't need Java installed to run the bundled game
+- Test the bundled executable before distribution

 ---